L-stal/MovieAPI/ReadMe.md

 ```
 -Add Movie Link
 /api/Person/AddMovieLink?personName=Leo&movieName=Jeepers%20Creepers&genreName=Horror&movieLink=https%3A%2F%2Fwww.themoviedb.org%2Fmovie%2F11351-jeepers-creepers-2
-Add a new movie with a link to database, input name of person,movie name, genre and a link the movie
+Add a new movie with a link to the database, input the name of a person, movie name, genre, and a link to the movie
 ```
 ```
 -Add a new genre to person
 /api/Person/AddGenre?personName=Leo&genreId=10752
-Input name of the person and genre you want to add to the person
+Input the name of the person and genre you want to add to the person
 ```
 ```
 -Add Ratings